littensy/charm/README.md

 </div>

-**Charm** is a Roblox state management library, inspired by [Jotai](https://jotai.org).
-Designed to be an alternative to [Reflex](https://littensy.github.io/reflex), Charm aims to bring an atomic and composable approach to your game's state.
+**Charm** is an atomic state management library inspired by [Jotai](https://jotai.org).
+Designed to be a unique alternative to [Reflex](https://littensy.github.io/reflex), Charm aims to provide a simple and composable interface for your game's state.

 > [!NOTE]
-> Charm is incomplete and not ready for use.
+> Charm is incomplete and not ready for production use.

 ## 📦 Setup

 ### TypeScript

-Install Charm through your package manager of choice. \
-[React](https://github.com/littensy/rbxts-react) is optional, but highly recommended.

 ```sh
 npm install @rbxts/charm